rdbreak/rhcsa8env/README.md

 1. Create a separate `~/bin` directory and `cd` to it.
 (The directory doesn't have to be ~/bin, it can be anything you want.)
 2. Clone the environment repo to it with `git clone https://github.com/rdbreak/rhcsa8env.git`
 3. Change to the `rhcsa8env` directory that is now in your `~/bin` directory.
-4. Run `vagrant up` to deploy the environment (If the environment has a designated repo VM it will take the longest to deploy the first time only, this is because the repo system has all the packages available to the base release but will be quicker on subsequent deployments.)
+4. Run `vagrant up` to deploy the environment (If the environment has a designated repo VM it will take the longest to deploy the first time only, this is because the repo system has all the packages available to the base release and will be quicker on subsequent deployments.)

 ## CentOS/RHEL 7 - Install all at once by Copy/Pasting the below command into your terminal as root.
 _NOTE - If it's been awhile since you've run yum update, do that first.
 Reboot if the kernel was updated._